meelgroup/approxmc/README.md

     return 0;
 }
 ```

+# ApproxMC5: Sparse-XOR based Approximate Model Counter
+This is *beta release, not recommended for general use*.
+We are currently working on a tight integration of sparse XORs into ApproxMC based on our [LICS-20](http://comp.nus.edu.sg/~meel/Papers/lics20-ma.pdf) paper.
+You can turn on the sparse XORs using the flag "sparse" but beware as reported in LICS-20 paper, this may slow down in some cases; it is likely to give a significant speedup if the number of solutions is very large.

 ### Issues, questions, bugs, etc.
 Please click on "issues" at the top and [create a new issue](https://github.com/meelgroup/mis/issues/new).
 All issues are responded to promptly.